daze-lang/daze/README.md

 - [ ] Implement maps
 - [x] Implement module system
 - [ ] Better string interpolation
+- [ ] Can we make semicolons optional? (or remove them completely for the most part?)

 ## Built in Types